azukacchi/azukacchi.github.io/README.md

 Check the path to the installed theme directory using this `bundle info --path "THEME-NAME"`

 However, when you're running your page on Github Pages, you **must** make the directory and the file yourself in the folder where you will publish your site.
 The exact directory is different for each theme, e.g. for "Just-the-Docs", the directory for the new file is `_sass/custom/custom.scss`.
 You should follow your theme documentation when you add the contents of the new file.
 Example with Minima theme [here](https://docs.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll#customizing-your-themes-css).

+### Testing Locally

+- Don't use `remote_theme` in your config file
+- Exclude your custom style in the `assets` folder
+- Check the `Gemfile` and update the lines where you should comment or uncomment

+### Pushing Your Branch to Github Pages
+- Update any lines in the config and `Gemfile` before adding your changes to git repository
+- Make sure you're using the correct branch as the source to deploy your Github page